 Talking can also feel and sound a little strange at the beginning, and there will be a period during which some practice may be required to learn to speak comfortably with dentures.
 Seniors can practice reading or singing aloud to get in some practice so they are more comfortable conversing with others.

 Should there be any persistent problems in any of these areas beyond an initial settling-in period, always consult a dentist for assessment and advice.

 Adjusting to having dentures will require adding some extra steps to daily routines.
 In order to stay happy and healthy, responsible care for the mouth and dentures is incredibly important.

-- Soak: Dentures can dry out if left out in the air, so always be sure to keep them in a soaking solution or in water when they are not in use.
-They can also become contaminated when left to the elements, and should be soaked in a liquid denture cleanser for disinfection.
+- Soak: Dentures can dry out if left out in the air, so always keep them in a soaking solution or water, when they are not in use.
+They can also become contaminated when left to the elements and should be soaked in a liquid denture cleanser for disinfection.

-- Consult: Being proactive about consulting a dentist when problems with dentures occur is critical to prevent damage and maintain health.
+- Consult: Being proactive about consulting a dentist when problems with dentures occur is critical to prevent damage and maintaining health.

 As always, oral care itself is incredibly important for overall health.
-Brushing the gums, palate, and tongue everyday prepares the mouth for dentures and helps prevent infection.
-Learning to live with dentures can take some time to adjust, but dentures can contribute to improved comfort, self-esteem, and general health levels.
+Brushing the gums, palate, and tongue daily prepares the mouth for dentures and helps prevent infection.
+Learning to live with dentures can take some time to adjust, but dentures can improve comfort, self-esteem, and general health levels.